carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 therefore the property is in the Public Domain.

-Laws vary greatly by country, so don't get American librarians started on the Queen's copyrights over Canadian government data.
-(FIXME: expand on this)
+Laws vary greatly by country, so don't get American librarians started on the Queen's copyrights over Canadian government data, which is complicated.

 Moral rights are more complicated.
 Laws vary greatly by country--even moreso than copyright.
 In the European Union, authorship includes the right to un-publish, in other words, the right to be forgotten.
 Twitter, very cleverly, preserves this right by letting us delete our tweets.

+## Personally Identifiable Data
+It's very easy to match up data to a human being.
+Conversely, it is very difficult to remove something from the Internet once it is there.
+The European Union has created the General Data Protection Regulation to protect people's identities as well as to respect the privacy rights of "natural persons" (as distinct from public figures and corporations).

-GDPR defines Personal data as:
+The GDPR defines Personal data as:

 > ...Personal data are any information which are related to an identified or identifiable
 > natural person.